 Mount The GPU Vertically

-By now, you should have picked one of the solutions described above.
+By now, you should have chosen one of the solutions described above.

 However, if you don’t find any of these concepts particularly enticing or don’t feel like spending money on a support bracket or toys, the best solution could be to mount your GPU vertically.

-A vertical mount will require a PCIe riser, but you can find these for less than $15.
+A vertical mount will require a PCIe riser, but you can find these for less than $15 on average.

 Conclusion